Academic Search Complete (EBSCOhost)

 Note: Your chat question may be directed to a librarian from another college when Normandale librarians are unavailable.

-Off-Campus Access Info
+Online Library Access Info

-In order to access databases and other Library resources from off campus, login with your StarID and password when prompted.
-Off-campus access to library databases is only available to current Normandale students, staff, and faculty.
+To access databases and other Library resources, login with your StarID and password when prompted.
+Access is only available to current Normandale students and employees.

-In order to access databases and other Library resources from off campus, login with your StarID and password when prompted.
-Off-campus access to library databases is only available to current Normandale students, staff, and faculty.
+To access databases and other Library resources, login with your StarID and password when prompted.
+Access is only available to current Normandale students and employees.

 Scientific Style and Format (CSE Style)